By Joshua A. Spotts

 “Is his fever gone?”

-“No, my lady,” said the shortest of the hoods.
-He was the doctor.
-He was directly responsible for the care of the royal family.
+“No, my lady,” said the shortest of the hoods, the doctor.

 “What have you done to him?”

 The princess looked at her father.
 He stared back at her with hollow eyes, like an animal, unaware of danger.

 “My father went to you when he was weak with fever.
 This,” she gestured to him, “is how you returned him to me.”

 “The fever is a terrible thing, your highness.
 It does things to men.
 We were lucky to maintain your father’s life.”